Stanzilla/vscode-luaformatter/README.md

 ## Requirements

-Requires [Pandoc](http://pandoc.org) to be installed.
+Requires [Luaformatter](https://github.com/LuaDevelopmentTools/luaformatter) to be installed.

 ## Release Notes

 ### 0.0.1

 Initial release.
-Developed and tested on macOS.
+Developed and tested on Windows.